Team Hoyt

 The goal of Team Hoyt is to integrate the physically challenged into everyday life.
 One way to accomplish this is to educate the able-bodied, making them more aware of the issues that the disabled face every day.
 Another is by actively helping the disabled to participate in activities that would otherwise be inaccessible to them.
 Team Hoyt targets both of these areas.

-“What I mean when I say I feel like I am not handicapped
+“What I mean when I say I feel like I am not handicapped when competing is that I am just like the other athletes, and I think most of the athletes feel the same way.”

 Together the Hoyts don’t only compete athletically; they also go on motivational speaking tours, spreading the Hoyt brand of inspiration to all kinds of audiences, sporting and non-sporting, across the country.

-The Hoyt Fund (now called The Hoyt Foundation, Inc) was established in 1992 to enhance the lives and mobility of people with disabilities.
-Its monies are used to promote the integration, inclusion and acceptance of people with all types of disabilities and their families into every aspect of society.
-Hoyt activities include the development of a curriculum at Boston Children’s Museum to teach children what it is like to have a handicap; consultation to manufacturers on the development and construction of better equipment for people with disabilities; provision of educational material, workshops, and seminars to support the vision of mobility and life enhancement for the handicapped.
+The Hoyt Fund (now called The Hoyt Foundation, Inc.) was established in 1992 to enhance the lives and mobility of people with disabilities.
+Its monies are used to promote the integration, inclusion, and acceptance of people with all types of disabilities and their families into every aspect of society.
+Hoyt activities include the development of a curriculum at Boston Children’s Museum to teach children what it is like to have a handicap; consultation with manufacturers on the development and construction of better equipment for people with disabilities; and provision of educational material, workshops, and seminars to support the vision of mobility and life enhancement for the handicapped.
 Money from this fund also has gone to summer camps for physically challenged kids and horseback riding programs for people with disabilities.

 Rick himself is confident that his visibility—and his father’s dedication—perform a valuable purpose in a world that is too often divisive and exclusionary.
 He typed a simple parting thought: